 Dr. Bonet's research focuses on the analyses of the effects of the use of new technologies in the field of mental health, especially in the treatment of patients with severe mental illness such as psychotic disorders.
 Her aim is to investigate the efficacy and efficiency of these interventions as well as their feasibility in daily clinical practice.
 Improving treatment quality, promoting patients' engagement in their treatment, integrating these devices in daily clinical practice, and assessing the utility of these interventions are her main areas of research focus.

 Centre for Research in Evidence-Based Practice, Bond University, Australia

-Yuki Byambasuren’s research interests include health app evaluation and regulation, the role of mHealth in improving healthcare accessibility, self-management of chronic conditions, and effectiveness of behavior change interventions.
+Dr. Byambasuren's research interests include health app evaluation and regulation, the role of mHealth in improving health care accessibility, self-management of chronic conditions, and the effectiveness of behaviour change interventions.

-Yuki Byambasuren is a medical doctor from Mongolia.
-She has a Master of Medical Research in biomedical science from Griffith University, Australia.
-Her PhD is exploring smartphone health apps, with a special focus on clinical evidence and their prescribability in primary care settings.
+Dr. Byambasuren is a medical doctor from Mongolia.
+She has a Master of Medical Research in biomedical science from Griffith University in Australia.
+Her PhD is exploring smartphone health apps, with a special focus on clinical evidence and how they are prescribed in primary care settings.